top of page

 • What for: School science workshops, shows, science week and resources

-• How much: Grants of £700 for primary schools (or £500 for nurseries) for each of three years
+• How much: Grants of £800 for primary schools for each of three years (or £550 once off for nurseries)

 • When: Apply throughout the school year